Sop Buntut: Indonesian Clear Oxtail Soup With Deep, Clean Flavor

 So you will get the filling carb from the rice grain and the protein from the oxtail soup.
 In short, your nutrition intake for the day is sorted.

-What you need to make a flavoursome Sop Buntut
+What You Need to Make a Flavorsome Sop Buntut

-In total, you only need 10 ingredients, i.e. the oxtail, onion, ginger, garlic, nutmeg, ground white pepper, cloves, spring onions, tomatoes and salt.
+In total, you only need 10 ingredients: oxtail, onion, ginger, garlic, nutmeg, ground white pepper, cloves, spring onions, tomatoes, and salt.
 Well, maybe 11 items if I have to include water in the list.

 Optionally, you can add crispy fried shallots when serving.
-It gives a lovely extra fragrance and flavour to the soup.
+It gives a lovely extra fragrance and flavor to the soup.

-• Clear the oxtail properly from grizzle and excessive fat.
-Also, wash and rinse it until the water runs clear without traces of blood.
+• Clear the oxtail properly of gristle and excess fat.
+Also, wash and rinse it until the water runs clear, with no trace of blood.

-• Rinse the oxtail after the first boiling to ensure you clean the impurities from it.
+• Rinse the oxtail after the first boil to remove impurities.

 • To save time, use the hot boiling water from the kettle.

-• Boil and simmer the spices for about 5 minutes to let the water infuse the spice aroma and flavour before adding the oxtail into it.
+• Boil and simmer the spices for about 5 minutes to infuse the water with spice aroma and flavor before adding the oxtail.

-• Once the water reboils after adding the oxtail, turn the heat to the lowest and let the soup slowly cook and simmer.
+• Once the water reboils after adding the oxtail, turn the heat to the lowest setting and let the soup simmer slowly.

-Once your oxtail soup has completely cooled down, you can store it in a tight-lidded food container and keep it in the fridge/refrigerator for 4-5 days.
+Once your oxtail soup has completely cooled, you can store it in a tight-lidded container and keep it in the fridge for 4-5 days.

 You can also freeze it for 6-8 weeks.
 The day before serving, take it out of the freezer and leave it in the fridge/refrigerator to thaw.
 And make sure you reheat it until it is piping hot.